BootcampersCollective/Coders-Workshop/Agenda/June-2019/June-26.md

 ## Appetizer

-> Describe clockwise movement to someone who has never seen a clock before. (h/t Tyler)
+> Describe clockwise movement to someone who has never seen an analog clock before. (h/t Tyler)

 ## Topic: Free For All!